ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 go with a "consensus" between implementations even if it is rough, as long as that does not jeopardize the objective of obtaining a usable, stable JSON query language.

+## JSON Values

+The JSON value a JSONPath query is applied to is, by definition, a valid JSON value, rather than a JSON text.

+For example, strings in a JSON value are Unicode strings, without enclosing quotes or escape sequences, rather than the JSON text representation of strings with enclosing quotes and optional escape sequences.

+The parsing of a JSON text into a JSON value and what happens if a JSON text does not represent valid JSON are not defined by this specification.
+{{Sections 4 and 8 of -json}} identify specific situations that may conform to the grammar for JSON texts but are not interoperable uses of JSON, as they may cause unpredictable behavior.
+The present specification does not attempt to define predictable behavior for JSONPath queries in these situations.

+Specifically, the "Semantics" subsections of Sections
+{{<name-selector}}, {{<wildcard}},
+{{<filter-selector}}, and {{<descendant-segment}} describe behavior that becomes unpredictable when the JSON value for one of the objects under consideration was constructed out of JSON text that exhibits multiple members for a single object that share the same member name ("duplicate names", see {{Section 4 of -json}}).
+Also, selecting a child by name ({{<name-selector}}) and comparing strings ({{comparisons}} in Section {{<filter-selector}}) assume these strings are sequences of Unicode scalar values, becoming unpredictable if they aren't ({{Section 8.2 of -json}}).

 ## Overview of JSONPath Expressions {#overview}